 Masters by Coursework (AQF Level 9)

 Professional accreditation status

-This course is accredited by the Planning Institute of Australia (PIA) for the Townsville and Cairns Campus offerings of this program.
-Graduates are eligible for immediate graduate membership of the PIA and, after two years' professional planning experience, are eligible to become Full Members (MPIA).
+This course is accredited by the Planning Institute of Australia (PIA).
+Graduates are eligible for immediate graduate membership of PIA and, after two years' professional planning experience, are eligible to become Full Members (MPIA).

 Minimum English language proficiency requirements